Marginality from Leading Soft Gluons: Metric from Two Point Function

 \section{Metric from Two Point Function}

 From~\eqref{eq:margOPE}, we see that the metric of the conformal manifold can be extracted from the two point function of marginal operators.
-Therefore, first we will look at the possible two point functions that we can construct using both the light transform and the half-shadow transforms.
+Therefore, first we will look at the possible two point functions that we can construct using both of the light transforms.
 The celestial two point function of a positive and negative helicity gluon is~\cite{Sharma:2021gcz}